jpirmer/mvDFA/cran-comments.md

-## Revision of First submission 15.06.2023

-* Deleted licence file and "+ file LICENSE" in Description

-## First submission 14.06.2023
+## R CMD check results

+0 errors | 0 warnings | 1 note

 * This is a new release.

+## 0.0.4 Submission

+After manual feedback from CRAN, I deleted the licence file and "+ file LICENSE" in the Description.